jdriselvato/FFmpeg-For-Beginners-Ebook/README.md

 figure 64.0:

 ```
-  \$ ffmpeg -i input.mp4 -vf \"palettegen\" palette.png
+$ ffmpeg -i input.mp4 -vf "palettegen" palette.png
 ```

 The palette.png is rather tiny but is very powerful when combined with the paletteuse filter.
 More information on using this color palette, visit question 65, *"How to Apply a Color Palette to a Video?"*.

 ## 65. How to Apply a Color Palette to a Video?

 In question 64, *"How to Generate a Color Palette From a Video?"*, a 256 pixel palette.png was generated from input.mp4.
 In this example, the